AlGepe/OmniCalcs/SEO/Hexagon/New_hexagon.md

 From bee _'houses'_ to rock cracks through organic<a href="https://www.omnicalculator.com/chemistry">chemistry</a>, the regular hexagon is the most common polygonal shape that exists in nature.
 And there is a reason for that: the hexagon angles.
 The 120º angle is the most mechanically stable of all, and coincidentally it is also the **angle at which the sides meet at the vertices** when we line up hexagons side by side.
 For a full description of the importance and the advantages of regular hexagons, we recommend watching the video.
 To those who are hard-core readers, we will try to explain briefly, and we will recommend them checking how fast the read with the <portal cid=319>reading speed calculator</portal>

 The way that 120º angles distribute amongst 2 of the sides the <portal cid=1145>forces</portal> (and in turn the <portal cid=443>stress</portal>) exerted on one the other one makes it a very stable and mechanically <portal cid=676>efficient</portal> geometry.
-This is a very important advantage that hexagons have.
+This is a significant advantage that hexagons have.
 Another important advantage of the regular hexagon is that it belongs to the group of polygons that can **fill a surface with no gaps in between them** (regular triangle, square and hexagon).
 On top of that, the regular 6-sided shape has the **smallest perimeter for the biggest area** amongst these surface-filling polygons, which obviously makes it very efficient.

 <p style="text-align:center;"><img src="https://uploads-cdn.omnicalculator.com/images/Al_HexHoneycomb.jpeg" alt="Honeycomb patter is very efficient and strong" style="width:60%" align="center"> </p>